shruthimohan03/cnslab_app/README.md

 # cnslab_app
-Assessment app: Login app + Firebase Authentication using Kotlin
+Assessment app: Login app + Firebase Real-Time Database storage using Kotlin

 Setup-Instructions:
 Ensure that you have Java compatibility set to jdk11